matimortari/secretkeepr/README.md

 - **Role-Based Access Control:** Assign roles to members within organizations and control access to projects and secrets.
 Invite new members to your organization via the invitation system.
 - **Audit Logs:** Track sensitive operations like secret changes and organization updates.
 - **Encrypted Secrets:** Secrets are encrypted at rest and never exposed unencrypted beyond the UI.
+- **CLI Integration:** Manage secrets and projects directly from your terminal with the command-line tool for SecretKeepR.
 - **Theme Toggle:** Switch between light and dark modes to suit your preference.

 ## 🛠️ Stack